Rent and service charges Rent and service charges explained

 Consulting you on long-term agreements and qualifying work

-Examples of qualifying works include repairs, maintenance and routine decoration or improvement work, where we will charge you more than £250 per year eg for roof repairs or replacing windows.
-We will consult you if you have to pay £250 or more towards the cost of any qualifying work during a financial year.
+Qualifying works include repairs, maintenance and routine decoration or improvement work, where we will charge you more than £250 for the job.
+For example, roof repairs or replacing windows.